data-integrations/google-cloud/docs/BigQueryDropTable-action.md

 **Table**: Name of the table to be deleted.

-**Drop mode**: Drop table only if it exists or attempt to drop anyway.
+**Drop Mode**: Drop table only if it exists or attempt to drop anyway.
 (If later is selected, pipeline execution will fail if specified table doesn't exist.)

 **Service Account File Path**: Path on the local file system of the service account key used for